Laxmii

 Laxmii was originally scheduled for a theatrical release on 22 May 2020, but the release was postponed due to the COVID-19 pandemic.
-It was later streamed digitally through Disney+ Hotstar on 9 November 2020, across India, thus becoming the first big-budget Bollywood film to release on a streaming platform, and was not released theatrically in India, while being released in theatres in the United Arab Emirates, Fiji, Australia and New Zealand.
-It received mostly negative reviews from critics and audience, with criticism for the writing, screenplay, narration, editing and performances, although Kumar's and Sharad Kelkar's performances were praised.
+It was later streamed digitally through Disney+ Hotstar on 9 November 2020, across India, thus becoming the first big-budget Bollywood film to release on a streaming platform.
+It was not released theatrically in India, but it was released in theatres in the United Arab Emirates, Fiji, Australia, and New Zealand.
+It received mostly negative reviews from critics and the audience, with criticism for the writing, screenplay, narration, editing and performances, although Sharad Kelkar's performance was praised.